jonkmatsumo/salary-forecast/README.md

 # Salary Forecasting Engine

 A machine learning system to predict compensation distributions (Base Salary, Stock, Bonus, Total Comp) based on candidate attributes.
-It uses **XGBoost** with Quantile Regression to forecast the 25th, 50th, and 75th percentiles, enforcing monotonic constraints on Level and Years of Experience.
+It uses **XGBoost** with Quantile Regression.
+The model is highly configurable, allowing users to define exact percentiles to forecast, enforce monotonic constraints, and customize target definitions.

 ## Installation